 3. No Refund Bonus

 TaxSlayer doesn’t offer a refund bonus – you always receive the exact value of your federal refund, no more.
-By contrast, H&R Block offers a refund bonus up to 10% of the total refund (depending on the package you use) when you agree to receive at least $100 of it as a gift card from one or more online or brick-and-mortar retailers.
+By contrast, H&R Block offers a refund bonus up to 5% of the total refund (depending on the package you use) when you agree to receive at least $100 of it as an Amazon gift card.

 4. Customer Support Isn’t as Robust as Some Other Programs